Frequently Asked Questions about the School Survey

 The survey contains questions about many aspects of the school environment, including administration, family involvement, physical environment and safety.

 Why is the school survey important?

-By filling out the school survey, students, parents and staff help district and school leaders understand what is working well and what needs improvement at their schools, and the more people who complete the survey, the more accurate the picture of a given school.
-This is important, because district and school leaders use school survey results to inform decision making about everything from academic programming to budget priorities.
+By filling out the school survey, parents help district and school leaders understand what is working well and what needs improvement — the more people who complete the survey, the more accurate the picture of a given school will be.
+District and school leaders use school survey results to inform decision making about matters such as academic programming and budget priorities.

 Who takes the school survey?

 Parents/guardians of students in all grades.